 The NZ$80-100 million investment will be extremely beneficial for businesses and government sectors, says GlobalData, as they require high performance and data sovereignty – especially now as isolation measures in response to COVID-19 has pushed demand for cloud services to levels not seen before.

-The data and analytics company also says that the proposed data centre will hasten the country’s digital transformation journey as businesses of all sizes gain access to enterprise-grade cloud services.
+The data and analytics company also says that the proposed data center will hasten the country's digital transformation journey as businesses of all sizes gain access to enterprise-grade cloud services.

 This will obviously include Microsoft Azure, as well as Microsoft 365, Dynamics 365, and Power Platform, and meet their data hosting, security and compliance requirements.